afeld/computing-in-context/test.md

 ## Example questions

-Recommendation: Try completing them without using a search engine, generative AI, the course materials, etc.
+Recommendation: Treat this as a practice test.
+Try completing them without using a search engine, generative AI, the course materials, etc.

 - What types can a pandas column be?
 Come up with at least three.
 - What are some scenarios where you'd need to deal with types in pandas?
 Come up with at least three.
-- How do you make a link in Markdown?
+- ~~How do you make a link in Markdown?~~ What is Markdown useful for?
+What are specific things you can do with it?
 - How does `groupby()` work?
 - What is resampling used for?
 Include an example.
 - What's a kernel, in the context of this course?